Tourism in South Korea: Tourism industry

 Tourism has been encouraged by Korean government.
 The worldwide popularity of Korean popular culture, often known as the Korean Wave (i.e. Korean entertainment products such as Korean dramas and K-pop) has significantly increased tourist arrivals.
 Most non-Korean tourists come from East Asia and North America, such as China, Taiwan and the United States.
 In 2024, 16.37 million foreign tourists visited South Korea.

+South Korea's tourism growth accelerated further into 2026, with foreign arrivals surpassing 10 million by the third week of June, a significantly faster pace than the previous year.
+The surge was led primarily by nearby Asian markets, including China, Japan, Taiwan, Thailand, Hong Kong, Indonesia, and Vietnam, alongside a recovery in long haul travel from the Americas and Europe.
+Growth was supported in part by expanded air connectivity, including a bilateral agreement between South Korea and China that added approximately 70 weekly flights.

 The majority of the South Korean tourist industry is supported by domestic tourism.
 Thanks to the country's extensive network of trains and buses, most of the country lies within a day's round trip of any major city.
 International tourists come primarily from nearby countries or regions in Asia.
 Japan, mainland China, Hong Kong and Taiwan together account for roughly 75% of the total number of international tourists.
 In addition, the Korean Wave has brought increasing numbers of tourists from Southeast Asia and India.
 The Korea Tourism Organization (KTO) is targeting 100,000 arrivals from India in 2013.